BrepGaussian: CAD reconstruction from Multi-View Images with Gaussian Splatting: EXPERIMENTS

 A predicted patch $S_i$ is regarded as a correct match if $\min_j D(S_i,G_j) \le \tau$, where $\tau=0.08$(unit length).
 The patch-level precision is defined as:

 Similarly, for each ground-truth patch $G_j$, We denote the recall:

 Both metrics offer an incomplete assessment of segmentation quality.
 When the predicted patches are relatively small, Precision tends to increase.
 While predicting overly large patches leads to higher Recall.
-We also report Consistency that linearly combines Precision and Recall: We also report the F$_1$ score, which is the harmonic mean of Precision and Recall:
+We also report the F$_1$ score, which is the harmonic mean of Precision and Recall:

 \textbf{Quantitative Comparison.} Table~\ref{tab:seg_patch} and~\ref{tab:seg_edge} reports the quantitative comparison for patch segmentation and edge segmentation.
 HPNet produces continuously distributed and overly fragmented labels.
 This fragmentation inflates the Precision to 1.0 but result in very low Recall, and prevents us from automatically extracting valid labels for coherent CAD reconstruction.
 Consequently, HPNet fails to achieve state-of-the-art performance.
 Based on the densified point clouds reconstructed from multi-view inputs, our method outperforms existing approaches.
 Compared with methods that take ground-truth point clouds as input, our results are better than PCER-Net but lower than SED-Net.